Electric plane crash kills two people

-An electric plane crash late last week killed both pilots aboard, according to Siemens, which powered the plane.
+An electric plane crashed late last week, killing both pilots aboard, according to Siemens, which powered the plane.

 The crash happened in Hungary on May 31 and involved an experimental Magnus eFusion aircraft.
 The cause of the accident is unknown.